John Mackintosh (Scottish politician): Early life and career

-Mackintosh was born in Simla, India, and raised in Edinburgh.
-He was educated at Melville College, the University of Edinburgh, Balliol College, Oxford, and Princeton University.
-He was senior lecturer in government at the University of Ibadan, Nigeria from 1961 to 1963, and became Professor of Politics at the University of Strathclyde.
+Mackintosh was born in Simla, India, and raised in Edinburgh from the age of ten.
+He was educated at Melville College, and obtained degrees in history from the University of Edinburgh; in philosophy, politics and economics from Balliol College, Oxford; and in history at Princeton University, where he held the Sir John Dill Memorial Fellowship.
+His correspondence from his time at Princeton showed his deep dismay over the rise of McCarthyism and the election of Dwight D. Eisenhower as president.
+Upon his return to Scotland, Mackintosh was a lecturer at the University of Glasgow from 1953 to 1954, followed by seven years at the University of Edinburgh.

+At Edinburgh, he married Janette Robinson, a former student, in 1957, and they had two children.
+In 1961, Mackintosh moved to Nigeria, where he was a senior lecturer in government at the University of Ibadan for two years.
+He then lectured again at Glasgow until 1965, when he became Professor of Politics at the University of Strathclyde.

 Political career

 Mackintosh contested Edinburgh Pentlands in 1959 and Berwick and East Lothian in 1964.
 He was elected Member of Parliament for Berwick and East Lothian in 1966, as Labour won a landslide victory nationwide.
 In the February 1974 general election against the national trend, he lost his seat to the Conservative Michael Ancram, but regained it merely months later at the October 1974 election.

-Later in life, Mackintosh became Chair and Professor of Politics at the University of Edinburgh, where he managed to balance his duties in the House of Commons with teaching students, a role he enjoyed.
+Later in life, Mackintosh became chair and professor of politics at the University of Edinburgh, where he managed to balance his duties in the House of Commons with teaching students, a role he enjoyed.
 He was a strong supporter of formal lectures and would deliver his remarks written out all in longhand.
 This style of presentation did his students no harm: during the last year of his life he taught an introductory undergraduate course on political philosophy in 20 lectures; at the end of this series, the students gave him a standing ovation.

 He wrote widely in the academic press and also for the educated general reader.
 He first wrote on devolution in 1966, publishing The Devolution of Power.
 His best known book, however, was The British Cabinet, first published in 1968.
 Other works include: The Government and Politics of Britain (1970), revised twice; Nigerian Government and Politics (1968); and the edited British Prime Ministers in the Twentieth Century (1977).
 He was a prolific academic writer and authored scores of academic analyses.

 Mackintosh had a regular column in The Times and The Scotsman newspapers.
 He was an accomplished broadcaster and lecturer, appearing regularly on television and giving public lectures.
 He was also the editor of The Political Quarterly, and chairman of the Hansard Society.